Frank de Grave

 De Grave semi-retired from national politics and became active in the private sector and public sector and occupied numerous seats as a corporate director and nonprofit director on several boards of directors and supervisory boards (DSB Bank, DSM Company, Natura Artis Magistra, Verwey-Jonker Institute, Heart Foundation and the Public Pension Funds PFZW) and served on several state commissions and councils on behalf of the government (SEO Economic Research and the Social and Economic Council).
 De Grave also worked as a trade association executive for the Medical Specialists association serving as chairman from 25 November 2010 until 1 January 2017 and for the Public Libraries association serving as chairman since 1 November 2010.
-De Grave was elected as a member of the Senate after the Senate election of 2011, taking office on 7 June 2011 serving as a frontbencher chairing the parliamentary committee for Finances and spokesperson for Economic Affairs, Privatization and Organ transplantation.
-In August 2018 De Grave was nominated as Member of the Council of State, he resigned as a member of the Senate the same day he was installed as a member of the Council of State, taking office on 3 September 2018.
+De Grave was elected as to the Senate in the 2011 Senate election, taking office on 7 June 2011 serving as a frontbencher chairing the parliamentary committee for Finances and spokesperson for economic affairs, privatization and organ transplantation.
+In August 2018, De Grave was nominated as Member of the Council of State, he resigned from the Senate the same day he was installed as a member of the Council of State, taking office on 3 September 2018.